vcerny01/mep/README.md

 ```

-`[+-NUMBER]` is a shift relative to current day/week/month/year, can be both positive and relative.
-Doesn't need to be specified, defaults to 0. (current day/week/month/year)
+`[+-NUMBER]` is a shift relative to the current day/week/month/year, it can be both positive and negative.
+Doesn't need to be specified, defaults to 0.

 Just test it out.